civboot/civlua/shim/README.md

 return M
 ```

-If the user passes the following to your script then
+Then when the user calls your script you get the following:
-they get the lua table shown
 ```
 lua ls.lua some/path  other/path  --time     --size=Mib
-        {'some/path', 'other/path', time=true, size='MiB'}
+# args = {'some/path', 'other/path', time=true, size='MiB'}
 ```

 You can use the other shim functions (`number`, `list`, etc) to help deal with